Location:

 For a few years, this restored and refurbished Pierce-Arrow appeared at shows from coast to coast, Pebble Beach included, of course.
 Chassis #2080338 is an unlikely hero for being a straight-8 Pierce-Arrow, whereas its convertible sedan configuration and stellar presentation stand out.
 The open car concept is similar to the grand phaetons of the era, though of a particular class where the fit and finish is much more refined than a touring car.
 We see a similar composition in the Duesenberg Riviera Phaeton by Brunn, where the concept is a special take on the grand touring car built on a short chassis, which keeps the proportions absolutely proper.

 And for local flavor, as a native Baltimorean, I am always interested in those regional cars that draw national regard.
-Learning a little more about Mr. Gillet in the course of putting this feature together has been worthwhile, a case where both the car and its steward deserve the utmost respect.
+Learning a little more about Mr. Gillet in the course of putting this profile together has been worthwhile, a case where both the car and its steward deserve the utmost respect.

 References: